The Comprehensive Guide to OpenSearch for Observability

 Components of OpenSearch:

-- OpenSearch is comprised of two primary components:
+- OpenSearch has two primary components:

 Plugin Ecosystem: